About us

 Oklahoma Roots

-How did a country boy and an Air Force brat wind up as elderberry farmers in 2011?
+How did we eventually wind up as elderberry farmers?
 It's quite a story.
-Oklahoma roots run deep in both families, but our childhoods were very different.
+Oklahoma roots run deep in both our families, but our childhoods were very different.
 Brent attended the same rural school from grades 1-12 and his grandparents were among his closest neighbors.
 Meanwhile, Valerie had lived in five states before the age of 6.
-She thought Oklahoma was a code word for a long a$$ road-trip.
+She thought Oklahoma was a code word for a long road-trip to her grandparent's farm in SE Oklahoma.

 We met in college in the late 70's and discovered a shared passion for science and nature that transcended our many differences.
 That passion continues to guide us.
 The science behind the benefits of elderberry is ongoing & fascinating.